bguiz/angular-ember-compare/content/roundup/roundup.md

-I hope that this exploration of the various trade-offs, syntaxes, philosophies, and other differences between AngularJs and EmberJs has helped you to understand each of these frameworks better, and pick the one that suits your needs best.
+I hope that this exploration of the various trade-offs, syntaxes, philosophies, and other differences between AngularJs and EmberJs has helped you to understand each of these frameworks better, and enabled you to make an informed decision in picking the one that suits your needs, or your app's needs, best.